fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 			* In Versus/Scavenge mode: 4000 * 1.5 = 6000
 	</details>

-	4. <details><summary>Adjust zombie zommon limit if 5+ alive players</summary>
+	4. <details><summary>Adjust zombie common limit if 5+ alive players</summary>

-		* This means that if server has 5+ alive survivors, each 1 players join, zommon limit increase 2.
+		* This means that if server has 5+ alive survivors, each 1 players join, common limit increase 2.
 		<br/>So if there are 10 **ALIVE** survivors, common limit: 30+2+2+2+2+2+2 = 42
 			```php
 			l4d_infectedbots_adjust_commonlimit_enable "1"